 - Electrical burns from electric currents

-Grounds for Catastrophic Injury Claims
+Grounds for a Catastrophic Personal Injury Claim

 All catastrophic injury claims fall into three categories.
 To recover compensation, you must show that one of these categories applies and that you have the evidence to prove the other party’s liability for your catastrophic injury.